-- Your Profile or Page has to have at least 150 followers and/or connections
+- Your Profile or Page must have at least 150 followers/connections.

-- You have to have recently shared original content of any type on LinkedIn (text posts, images, videos, articles, documents, etc.)
+- You must have recently shared original content (text posts, images, videos, articles, etc.).

-- You have to be in good standing with the platform and have a history of abiding by its policies
+- You must be in good standing with LinkedIn and comply with its policies.

 How to Go Live on LinkedIn

-Step 2: To go live, look for the "Go live now" button under “New stream.”
+Step 2: Click “Go live now” under “New stream.”

-Step 4: Add the Title of your stream under “Your stream details"
+Step 4: Add your stream title under “Your stream details.”

-Step 7: When you are ready, click "Go live” to start your live stream.
+Step 7: Click “Go live” to start streaming.

 Recommended Streaming Tools

 Choosing a live streaming tool depends on your needs.
 Here are three diverse options.

 OBS Studio is a powerful, open-source broadcasting software widely used by professional live streamers.